 In what term do you want to start your studies?

-- Spring 2015—SDSU's San Diego campus is now accepting applications for spring 2015 from students seeking degrees, or certificates through the SDSU self-support programs.
-These programs are not subsidized by the State of California and students are expected to pay the full tuition and fees.
+- Spring 2017—SDSU's San Diego campus will begin accepting applications for spring 2017 on August 1, 2016 from students seeking degrees, or certificates through the SDSU self-support programs.
+These programs are not subsidized by the State of California and students are expected to pay the full tuition fees.

-The application deadline for SDSU's self-support programs is November 1, 2014.
+The application deadline for SDSU’s self-support programs will be November 1, 2016.

-SDSU's San Diego and Imperial Valley campuses (located 120 miles east of San Diego) are not accepting applications for all other programs.
-Please consider applying to the programs for the fall term.
+SDSU’s San Diego and Imperial Valley campuses (located 120 east of San Diego) will not be accepting applications for all other programs.
+Please consider applying to the programs in the fall term.

-- Fall 2015óWe will begin accepting applications for fall 2015 on October 1, 2014.
+- Fall 2017—We will begin accepting applications for fall 2017 on October 1, 2016.
 Deadlines differ by program.
 Please see individual program pages October 1 for details.

 |Step 1—Apply to the University|